What Are Platelets?

 What happens if your platelet count is high or low

-Three medical conditions occur with abnormal platelet counts:
+Medical conditions associated with abnormal platelets or abnormal platelet counts:

 Thrombocythemia.
 In this condition, your bone marrow makes too many platelets.
 People with thrombocythemia may have platelet counts that exceed 1 million.
 Symptoms can include blood clots that form and block blood supply to the brain or the heart.
 The cause of thrombocythemia is unknown.

 Thrombocytosis.
 This is another condition caused by too many platelets, but platelet counts do not get as high as in thrombocythemia.
 Thrombocytosis is more common and is not caused by abnormal bone marrow.
-Rather, the cause is another disease or condition in the body that stimulates the bone marrow to make more platelets.
-About a third of people with thrombocytosis have cancer; other causes include infection, inflammation, and reactions to medications.
+Instead, the cause is another disease or condition in the body that stimulates the bone marrow to make more platelets.
+Causes include infection, inflammation, some types of cancer, and reactions to medicines.
 Symptoms are usually not serious, and the platelet count goes back to normal when the underlying condition gets better.